Climate Equity Links

 Rising Tide

-Rising Tide is the grandfather of anarcho-climate radicalism, and this site, which services a large network of mostly-UK based climate activists and action groups, is the place to go to find out whats its up to.
-There’s a large range of leaflets and fact sheets, support for anti-road and anti-air activism, critiques of the negotiations, carbon trading.
-Everything you’d expect!
+Rising Tide is the grandfather of anarcho-climate radicalism, and this site, which services a large network of mostly-UK based climate activists and action groups, is the place to go to find out whats its up to, and where it’s headed.
+This is not static coalition, not by a long shot.

 Stockholm Environment Institute US Center